 Detailed Targeting & Retargeting

-Facebook Ads also offers detailed targeting options.
-You can target people based on their interests, demographics, behaviors, and even their purchasing history.
+Facebook Ads also offer detailed targeting options.
+You can target people based on their interests, demographics, behaviors, and purchasing history.
 And you can also retarget people who have visited your website or engaged with your Facebook page in the past.
 So you’re able to laser-focus your advertising to reach only the most relevant people.